 Adrienne Juarascio received her bachelor's degree from the University of Pennsylvania and PhD in clinical psychology from Drexel University.
-She is currently an assistant professor in the Department of Psychology and Director of Training at the WELL Center.
+She is currently an assistant professor in the Department of Psychological and Brain Sciences and Director of Training at the WELL Center.
 Her primary research interests involve the development and evaluation of innovative treatments for eating disorder including acceptance-based treatments, ecological momentary interventions, and neurocognitive training.

 Stephanie Manasse, PhD